 Diagnosis

-Non-Hodgkin lymphoma diagnosis often begins with an exam that checks for swollen lymph nodes in the neck, underarms and groin.
-Tests include imaging tests and removing some cells for testing.
-The tests used to detect non-Hodgkin lymphoma may depend on the cancer's location and your symptoms.
+Non-Hodgkin lymphoma diagnosis often begins with a physical exam that checks for swollen lymph nodes in the neck, underarms and groin and an enlarged spleen or liver.
+Other tests and procedures include blood tests, imaging tests and taking a sample of tissue for lab testing.

 Imaging tests

-Your healthcare professional may suggest a lymph node biopsy to look for cancer cells.
+Your healthcare professional may suggest a lymph node biopsy or a biopsy of other tissue to look for cancer cells.
 A biopsy is a procedure to remove a sample of tissue for testing in a lab.
 A lymph node biopsy involves removing all or part of a lymph node.
-In the lab, tests may show whether you have non-Hodgkin lymphoma and, if so, which type.
+Samples may be taken from other parts of the body depending on symptoms and imaging test results.
+In the lab, tests may show whether you have non-Hodgkin lymphoma.

-Bone marrow aspiration and biopsy are procedures that involve collecting cells from the bone marrow.
+Bone marrow biopsy and aspiration are procedures that involve collecting cells from the bone marrow.
 The cells are sent for testing.

 In a bone marrow aspiration, a needle is used to draw a sample of the fluid.
 In a bone marrow biopsy, a needle is used to collect a small amount of the solid tissue.
 The samples most often come from the hip bone.